-

 Kenaidan Contracting Ltd. via Seneca College Corporate Training.

-CURRENT COLLEGE TEACHING
+CURRENT & RECENT COLLEGE TEACHING

-(Courses taught: 121 + Currently teaching: 5)
+(Courses taught: 137 + Currently teaching: 2)

 RECENT CORPORATE ASSIGNMENTS